Skip to Main Content

 Not specified

 To help you find the right auto loan for your needs, you can receive prequalified loan offers without impacting your credit.
 If you hesitate to finance due to your credit score, applying with PenFed and receiving quotes can ensure you sign off on what you can afford.
-The prequalification process also allows you to compare different loan options simultaneously.
+Prequalifying with multiple lenders allows you to compare different loan options simultaneously.

 PenFed pros and cons

-PenFed encourages preapproval, which can be a great way to compare its rates versus competitors, but it comes with unspecified used vehicle restrictions.
+PenFed encourages prequalification, which can be a great way to compare its rates versus competitors, but the lender puts restrictions on which used vehicles you can fund with its loans.

 Pentagon Federal Credit Union, more commonly known as PenFed, is a Virginia-based credit union that offers loans for new and used car loans and auto refinance loans.
-If you are buying a new vehicle PenFed boasts a car buying service that comes with lower rates and vehicle prices.
+If you are purchasing, PenFed boasts a car buying service that comes with lower rates and vehicle prices.

 While PenFed is a member-based organization, the $5 membership fee is waived for those applying for auto loans.